pow123/Getting-Started-Git/_episodes/03-create.md

 {: .challenge}

-If you are still in `Ch1`, navigate back to `Thesis` using the `cd` command.
+If you are still in `Lesson1`, navigate back to `TheDataShop` using the `cd` command.
 Now Git tells us what files are in the directory and what is their status.
-In our case, Git says that there is a notes.txt file and it is not tracked.
+In our case, Git says that there is a notes.txt file (and the agenda if you added it) and it is not tracked.
 The “untracked files” message means that there’s a file in the directory that Git isn’t keeping track of.
 Git also tells us that we need to use `git add` command to start tracking this file:
 ```
 $ git add notes.txt